Our research is editorially independent but we may earn a commission for purchases made through our links.

 If those haunted attractions don’t do enough for you, how about staying in a real haunted castle for a Halloween holiday you’ll never forget?

-This medieval castle has been in existence for more than 800 years, so it’s not surprising that a few of its residents over the centuries decided to stick around.
+Chillingham Castle is a medieval castle that has been in existence for more than 800 years, so it’s not surprising that a few of its residents over the centuries decided to stick around.
 It’s widely regarded as one of the most haunted places in England, with hundreds of paranormal events being recorded here.
 There have been several accounts of odd moaning and whimpering sounds that are believed to be coming from a boy known as “Blue Boy,” who was reportedly locked behind a wall where his bones and bits of blue clothing were discovered.
 The ghostly sounds of a dress rustling along the stairs are said to belong to Lady Mary Berkley – she continues to search for her husband who ran away with her sister.
-Overnights are available all year round for those who hope to experience the activity firsthand.
+Overnight stays are available all year round for those who hope to experience the activity firsthand.

-This spectacular Scottish castle is believed to be over 900 years old, though no one is entirely sure.
-It sits on forested hillside, and still retains many period features, like the restored original fireplaces, fine ornate ceilings and the 250-year-old paneled Great Hall.
+Tulloch Castle Hotel is a spectacular Scottish castle that is believed to be over 900 years old, though no one is entirely sure.
+It sits on a forested hillside and still retains many period features, like the restored original fireplaces, fine ornate ceilings and the 250-year-old paneled Great Hall.
 With such a long and colorful history, it has a lot of character and its very own resident friendly ghost referred to as the “Green Lady.”
 She’s been spotted so frequently, the castle bar is named the Green Lady Bar, and a portrait of a woman believed to be the Green Lady, whom in life was known as Elizabeth Davidson, hangs in the Great Hall.
 The traditional, antique-filled rooms overlook Cromarty Firth and the Black Isle.

-For endless scenic views, romance and mystery, stay at Liebenstein Castle.
+For endless scenic views, romance and mystery, stay at Hotel Castle Liebenstein.
 Set on the edge of a hill above the village of Kamp-Bornhofen in Rhineland-Palatinate, this 14th-century castle hotel offers lots of medieval ambiance, jaw-dropping sunsets and a resident ghost.
 The Baroness of Liebenstein is said to appear at night on the spiral staircase.

-Many guests at this 15th-century castle hotel in the Loire Valley of France come to walk the scenic trails and enjoy refreshing dips in the pool, but others come for the paranormal activity.
+Many guests at the 15th-century Chateau de Marcay hotel in the Loire Valley of France come to walk the scenic trails and enjoy refreshing dips in the pool, but others come for the paranormal activity.
 Guests and staff claim to have encountered the ghost of a beautiful young woman wearing a white shroud.
 As legend tells it, ladies of the Chateau transformed into werewolves after dark, and a farmer, accidentally shot one of them when he mistook her for a creature.
 Though he buried her in secret, she continues to make herself known.

 Ross Castle, built in 1563, offers a much more authentic medieval castle experience in the Emerald Isle.
 A stay in one of the tower rooms is sure to be an unforgettable one, though it’s arguably not the best for peaceful rest.
 Guests have been known to wake up at all hours of the night, hearing voices or the sounds of doors shutting on their own.
 Some have even felt the presence of a spirit at the edge of their bed.

-Rome is home to this medieval castle turned hotel.
+Rome is home to Castello della Castelluccia, a medieval castle turned hotel.
 Castello della Castelluccia, set in the countryside just outside the city, is said to be haunted by a number of ghosts, including Emperor Nero, a local alchemist who was struck and killed by lightning.
-He’s apparition is seen on ghostly horses that gallop around late at night.
+His apparition is seen on ghostly horses that gallop around late at night.